 - Only eating meat when you’re out and about

 - Testing new vegan recipes for you and your family to try

 The key to any successful diet change is practical planning.
 At the start of each week (or before you do your weekly shop), create a list of all the meals you plan to eat.
 Research new recipes, figure out what snacks you’re going to enjoy and only buy what you need.
 Once your fridge is stocked up with plenty of plant-based goodness, you’ll have no excuses to revert to your old way of life.

 One of the great things about vegan food is that it often lasts much longer than meat or dairy-infused meals.
 If you whip up a large batch of vegetable curry on a Sunday, you can divide it up, freeze each portion and enjoy it throughout the week!
-To take your sustainability to the next level, recycle all of your scraps in a FoodCycler, the composting-alternative device designed for convenient and odour-free use.
+To take your sustainability to the next level, recycle all of your scraps in a FoodCycler, the compost alternative device designed for convenient and odor-free use.

 Make Sure to Get Your Nutrients

 While veganism is a great way to feel your best, the transition can be a little confusing for your body.
 Meat provides a lot of protein, so cutting it out entirely without introducing some staple alternatives could leave you feeling out of whack.